Thomas-Webber/vagrant-kubernetes-cluster/README.md

 # Vagrant Kubernetes Cluster
-Local multi-nodes kubernetes cluster local setup using vagrant, ansible, kubeadm for local experiments
+Multi-nodes kubernetes cluster using vagrant, ansible and kubeadm for local experiments

-## Requirements
+## Prerequisites
+- at least a 4 cores CPU and 8GB RAM on your computer
 - vagrant
 - virtualbox
 - make
 - ansible
+- a public/private rsa key pair called id_rsa in ~/.ssh/ (generate one with ssh-keygen)

-## Install cluster
+## Install
 `make install`
+The cluster servers are defined in vagrant/servers.yml \
+The kubernetes installation processe uses ansible.
+For more details check the ansible/ directory

-## Delete cluster
+## Clean
 `make clean`

-## Use cluster
+## Use the cluster
-`make ssh` to connect to the master node
+`make ssh` to connect to the master node \
 `kubectl get pods -A` list all pods